-Bob Wilber has been the director of Land Conservation for Mass Audubon since 2000.
-Previously, he worked in similar capacities for the Massachusetts Chapter of The Nature Conservancy, and Massachusetts State Forests & Parks.
-Bob is a past president of the Massachusetts Land Trust Coalition (MLTC), and currently serves on MLTC's Board of Trustees.
-He lives in Stow, where he is president of the all-volunteer Stow Conservation Trust, and a member of the Town of Stow's Open Space Committee.
-During his 35+ year career, Bob has been directly involved in the protection of more than 40,000 acres in Massachusetts.
+Bob Wilber has been the Director of Land Conservation for Mass Audubon since 2000.
+Previously, he worked in similar capacities for Massachusetts State Forests & Parks, and the Massachusetts Chapter of The Nature Conservancy.
+Bob is a past president of the

+Massachusetts Land Trust Coalition (MLTC), and currently serves on the MLTC Board of Trustees.
+He lives in Stow, where he is a director of the Stow Conservation Trust, and a member of the Town of Stow Open Space Committee.
+During his 30+ year career, Bob has been directly involved in the protection of more than 40,000 acres in Massachusetts.
 (1E, 3I)